Heroic-looking highlands, pretty blonde bays overlooking the royal blue Adriatic Sea, antique Venetian villages and UNESCO walled cities.

 The town will feature more than a thousand homes, villas and townhouses, two marinas, seven hotels, championship golf course and a host of recreational and medical facilities.

-A nearby state-of-the-art marina and private jet airports will steer in luxury travelers when it opens in 2018.
+A nearby state-of-the-art marina and private jet airports steers in luxury travelers.

 This ancient city oversees the confluence of rivers Morača and Ribnica.
 The capital city of Montenegro is a jumble of architecture and unsubtle buildings, from glitzy new shopping centers to Ottoman curios.